 - 1. Go to the Tools menu, and then Merge Documents.... - 2.
-Choose the revised file and click Open. - 3.
-The revised file will open, displaying the changes.
+Navigate to the Original and Revised files. - 3.
+Choose whether to merge into the Original, Revised, or a New Document (if this option is hidden, expand the dialog box by clicking the arrow in the bottom left corner), then click Ok. - 4.
+The new file will open, displaying the changes.
 Repeat steps 1 and 2 for each of the revised documents.
-Counter intuitively, the changes are merged into the chosen document rather than the open document.